OpenGovIntelligence/opengovintelligence.github.io/content/pilots-individual/lith.md

 The application was built on top of available datasets about demographics, economics, investment, earnings.
 A total of nine datasets were cleansed and enriched and then converted to RDF format for the purposes of the pilot.

 The dashboard is available at: http://vmogi03.deri.ie:8081/

+## Lessons learned

+The challenges experienced with this pilot led to some useful lessons learned:

+* whatever approach is taken, the availability of relevant data is pivotal to success.
+The lack of data or poor quality of data were major obstacles in developing the dashboard
+* multilingual datasets with poor metadata added to the challenge
+* this highlights the importance and potential value of governments making good quality open data available